 PSY 223 ADULT DEVELOPMENT examines the developmental tasks and stages of human beings from their entrance into early adulthood through death.
+Prerequisite: PSY 101.
+3 credits.

 PSY 230 LIFESPAN DEVELOPMENT surveys the developmental stages and the psychological growth of humans from conception to death.
 Not to be taken for credit if PSY 221, 222, and/or 223 are required.
 Prerequisite: PSY 101 or equivalent.
 No credit will be issued toward the major if MORE than one development course PSY 221, 222, or 223 is taken along with Life-Span.
 3 credits.